Sakartu/next/README.md

     http://pypi.python.org/pypi/python-tvrage/0.1.4

-For the configuration files we use the XDG Base Directory Specification (see http://bit.ly/tulYTA).
-This needs the package python-xdgapp to be installed, you can probably find this in your distro's repository somewhere.
+For the configuration and database files we use the XDG Base Directory Specification (see http://bit.ly/tulYTA).
+This needs the package python-xdgapp to be installed, you can probably find this in your distro's repository somewhere, or use pip to install it:

+    user@box$ sudo pip install python-xdgapp

 Installation
 ------------